dotnet/designs/accepted/2021/workloads/workload-installation.md

     - This should support using the currently installed workload manifests, or another set of manifest, which may be for a future SDK feature band.
 This is so that VS for Mac can use the currently installed version of the SDK to pre-download the assets for an updated SDK.
   - Uninstall workload
   - List installed workloads
-  - Not part of the API, but important for implementation: How to map from SDK workload ID to underlying installation ID and version?
+  - Not part of the API, but important for implementation: How to map from SDK workload ID to underlying installation ID and version
-- If unit of installation is workload pack
+- If *unit of installation* is workload pack
   - Install workload pack
     - Optionally using offline installation cache folder
     - Should support transaction / rollback